Best Apple Crumble Pie

 This pie freezes very well!
 There are 2 ways to freeze this recipe:

 1. Freeze the entire pie.
-Simply bake and chill the pie, then wrap it tightly with plastic wrap and foil and freeze for up to 2 months.
+Let the pie come to room temperature, then wrap it tightly with plastic wrap and foil and freeze for up to 2 months.
 Thaw in the refrigerator overnight before cutting and serving.

-front view of a slice of apple crumble pie on a white plate
+a slice of apple crumb pie on a plate

 Recipe FAQs